ll7/JuliaRL/README.md

 # JuliaRL

-Package to create examine reinforcement learning in julia.
+Package to examine reinforcement learning in julia.